 The study found that individuals diagnosed with a stress-related disorder

-- were more likely to be diagnosed with an autoimmune disease (about nine out of 1,000 people who had stress-related disorders, but only about six in 1,000 of those without stress-related disorders)
+- were more likely to be diagnosed with an autoimmune disease (about nine per 1,000 patient-years* who had stress-related disorders, but only about six per 1,000 patient-years among those without stress-related disorders)

 - were more likely to develop multiple autoimmune diseases